 A circle of lovely veined pebbles.

-Cordelia and I went on a shopping trip to Town on Tuesday and had a thoroughly enjoyable day: our carriage was overflowing on our return with boxes and packages all full to the brim with gloves, fans, hats, lace, ribbons and all kinds of fripperies.
-Most of these were Cordelia’s purchases, but for myself, I did choose a pair of soft kid gloves and a very pretty Mother of Pearl necklace of carved leaves.
-I shall save them for our visit to Great Aunt Sophronia later in the year.
+Cordelia and I went on a shopping trip to Town on Tuesday and had a thoroughly enjoyable day.
+The carriage was overflowing on our return with boxes and packages all full to the brim containing gloves, fans, hats, lace, ribbons and all kinds of delightful fripperies.
+Most of our purchases were Cordelia's, but for myself, I did choose a pair of soft kid gloves and a very pretty necklace made of Mother of Pearl carved into the shapes of little leaves.
+I shall pack the gloves away in my trunk and save them for our visit to Great Aunt Sophronia

-Cordelia bought handmade lace in great quantity as well as hat pins
+Cordelia bought a great quantity of lace as well as

 Seashore Specimens (iii).
 ‘I found so many fascinating